 3D Printing: 2013’s Biggest Market Disruptor

 Perhaps you’ve heard, 3D printing is this astounding, brand new technology that is taking the world by storm.
-Soon every household will have a 3D printer, and nobody will have to buy any physical
+Soon every household will have a 3D printer, and nobody will have to buy any physical thing at a store!

 Forgive my zealotry.
 In case you couldn’t sense the sarcasm bleeding from the screen as you read that, I don’t think anything terribly unexpected or astronomical happened in additive manufacturing last year.
 Granted, there were expected advances and the technology is improving faster now than ever, but let’s be honest with ourselves… nobody broke the mold in 2013.